• Skip to primary navigation

 pumpkin cake going into oven

-There is a secret last step that really makes this cake moist which I will talk about later!
+There is a secret last step (don't worry it is easy) that really makes this bread moist which I will talk about later!

 pumpkin cake being mixed

-3. Now mix the wet and dry ingredients together with a mixer.
+3. Combine: Now combine the wet and dry ingredients with a mixer.

 warm milk being added to pumpkin cake